nawwardiab/auth-service-backend-go/DECISIONS.md

 **Decision:** JWT tokens in HTTPOnly cookies + CSRF tokens in separate cookies.

 **Reasoning:**
-- **Why HTTPOnly cookies for JWT?** They cannot be accessed by JavaScript, protecting against XSS (Cross-Site Scripting) attacks where malicious JavaScript tries to steal tokens.
-- **Why CSRF tokens needed?** To protect against CSRF (Cross-Site Request Forgery) attacks where an attacker tricks a user's browser into making unwanted requests to our API.
-The CSRF token verifies that requests actually come from our frontend.
-- **Why two separate mechanisms?** Defense-in-depth.
-Even if an attacker tricks the user's browser into making a request (which includes the JWT cookie), they cannot supply the correct CSRF token because they can't read it from a different origin.
+- [Fill in: Why HTTPOnly cookies for JWT?
+What attack does this prevent?]
+- [Fill in: Why CSRF tokens needed?
+What's the attack vector?]
+- [Fill in: Why two separate mechanisms?]

 **Implementation:**
 - JWT: stored in HTTPOnly cookie (JavaScript can't read it)
-- CSRF: stored in readable cookie, sent in X-CSRF-Token header
+- CSRF: stored in readable cookie, sent in request headers
 - Backend validates both on protected routes

 **Trade-offs:**
-- Pros: Protects against both XSS and CSRF attacks
+- Pros: [e.g., Protects against XSS + CSRF, stateless auth]
-- Cons: Can't easily revoke JWTs, CSRF cookie readable by JS
+- Cons: [e.g., Can't easily revoke JWTs, CSRF cookie readable by JS]

-**What I learned:**
+**What I learned:** [Fill in: The CSRF token accessibility challenge you faced - how you solved it]
-I initially struggled with CSRF cookie configuration in development.
-I set Secure=true everywhere, which broke local testing (no HTTPS in dev).
-I learned to create environment-aware configuration - checking ENV variable to set Secure=false in dev, true in production.
-This taught me that security configs must adapt to the environment.

 ---

 ## 4. Why Standardized Error Response System?
+(Recent Refactor)

 **Decision:** All API errors return `{ "error": { "code": string, "message": string } }` format.

 **Reasoning:**
-- **What was wrong?** It was inconsistent and not global.
-Each layer had its own error handling, making it difficult to track which error messages were for clients vs internal (dev) use.
-- **Why does consistent format matter?** Clients can programmatically handle errors using stable codes.
-Easier debugging - we know exactly which business rule failed.
+- [Fill in: What was wrong with the original error handling?]
+- [Fill in: Why does consistent error format matter for API consumers?]
-- **Why use error codes instead of just messages?** To better identify issues, improves debugging and maintainability.
-Error messages might change, but codes stay stable.
+- [Fill in: Why use error codes instead of just messages?]

 **Implementation:**
 - Created `internal/response` package with error envelope